iit-DLSLab/dls2/modules/plugin/README.md

 * set inputs to the module, read from the DLS2 network
 * get outputs of the module, writing them in the DLS2 network

-The specific Plugin of the module has to be a C++ class inheriting from PeriodicAppPlugin.
+The specific Plugin of the module has to be a C++ class inheriting from PeriodicAppPlugin and it is at the end a shared library.
 In this way, to run the software module at an arbitrary rate, you need to load from the command line its associated Plugin.
-To do that, the Plugin has to implement the *create_t* fuction, inherited from PeriodicAppPlugin class.
+With **loading** you are actually **spawning a new process** that will run your module.
+This process is following [this](https://gitlab.advr.iit.it/dls-lab/dls2/-/tree/develop/modules%2Fapplication#state-machine) state machine.
+To be loaded at run-time, the Plugin has to implement the *create_t* fuction, inherited from PeriodicAppPlugin class.
 This function is called when loading the Plugin at run-time, and it is responsible to call the Plugin constructor.
 Another function, *destroy_t*, has to be implemented too, to call the Plugin destructor once its instance is destroyed.

 The Plugin has to store internally the following main objects:
 * module object: this is an instance of your module class